-We too can take her as our model as we live out our commitment to the Gospel, learning from her the scientia amoris and the scientia crucis; without which we cannot hope to progress along the path of authentic Christian discipleship.
-From St. Therese we can all learn to exercise a spiritual maternity or paternity and likewise pray that “no soul may be damned today” or any day.
+We too can take her as our model as we live out our commitment to the Gospel, learning from her the scientia amoris and the scientia crucis, without which we cannot hope to progress along the path of authentic Christian discipleship.
+From St. Therese we can exercise a spiritual maternity or paternity and likewise pray that “no soul may be damned today”.

 St. Therese died on 30 September 1897 of the tuberculosis that had so ravaged her body, saying these simple words: “My God, I love You.”
 Like Padre Pio in the next century, she promised she would do far more good after her death, than in her earthly life.
 May she continue to guide us along her Little Way of trust and love, of spiritual childhood.
 Truly she rediscovered the heart of the Gospel, for our Lord says: “Unless you turn and become like little children, you will never enter the Kingdom of Heaven” (Mt 18:3).

 On her feast day, you might want to give a listen to Le cantique de l’amour de Sainte Therese (The song of love of St. Therese).